d2l-ai/d2l-en/chapter_preliminaries/probability.md

 In the case of rolling a single coin,
 $\mathcal{S} = \{\textrm{heads}, \textrm{tails}\}$.
 For a single die, $\mathcal{S} = \{1, 2, 3, 4, 5, 6\}$.
-When flipping two coins, we have four possible outcomes:
+When flipping two coins, possible outcomes are
 $\{(\textrm{heads}, \textrm{heads}), (\textrm{heads}, \textrm{tails}), (\textrm{tails}, \textrm{heads}),  (\textrm{tails}, \textrm{tails})\}$.
 *Events* are subsets of the sample space.
 For instance, the event "the first coin toss comes up heads"